JillKerrB/Pilates/README.md

     First the container is styled in ",about-benefits-container" as flex to allow the sections to stack horizontally.
 The container is also positioned and width added.
     Styles that are common to both the about section and the benefits section are added to ",about .benefits, auch as the padding and borders.
     Specific styling is added to the benefits section header with .benefits h3, to move the heading for this section further to the right.
-    Then styling is added specifically to
+    Then styling is added specifically to the benefits ul to remove to default padding with padding-inline-start: 5rem; and the list items are styled for position and to remove the bullet points.

     ```